 There is no schedules during Phase 3 onwards.

-After phase 3, the new normality arrives in Malaga, during which a series of measures will be maintained to prevent a possible resurgence of the Coronavirus.
+After phase 3, the confinement is ended in Malaga, during which a series of measures will be maintained to prevent a possible resurgence of the Coronavirus.

 Among the measures are some like maintaining the maximum occupation of hotel pools at 50%, in the case of a residential pool the percentage rises to 75%.